Superkat32/Superkat32/README.md

-- 👋 Hi, I’m @Superkat32!
-You can refer to me as "Kat" though.
+- 👋 Hi, I’m @Superkat32 (a.k.a Kat)!
-- 👀 I’m interested in Minecraft modding and coding in general.
+- 👀 I’m interested in programming overall, but Java has peaked my interest!
 - ☕ I’m currently learning Java!
+- 🥳 I've been making Minecraft Fabric mods since mid-2022!

 <!---
 Superkat32/Superkat32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.